30 Best Buddha Bowls

 - favorite veggies for making your Buddha bowl

-- hummus or tahini dressing
+- hummus or tahini sauce

 - Preheat oven to 400 degrees F. Drain and rinse chickpeas.
 Gently dry chickpeas until they are no longer wet and shiny.
 On a baking sheet, toss chickpeas with olive oil and salt to coat.
 Roast for 25 minutes, or until crisp.
 Toss with curry powder and enjoy warm!